 - A simple pop-self-improvement book with stories of Chip's life as he and Joanna built a happy family and successful company.
 Picture a bunch of motivational quotes organized into one book with stories in between.
 If you’re into the self-development space, it's nothing new, but it's still a relaxing read.

 - Get it here →

 The couple behind HGTV's Fixer Upper, Chip and Joanna Gaines, are long-time real estate and home goods entrepreneurs.
 Chip had been remodeling homes for 13 years before the show aired, and Joanna had been selling home decor for a decade.
 Their company, Magnolia, is currently operating at about 500 employees, and they've grown a big and happy family.

-The book turned out to be light on strategy and much heavier self-help-style motivation.
-It’s a book about hard work, self belief, and insights on having a good family life and marriage.
-It also contains tales on transitioning to a more mature person and prioritization.
-It’s an easy read with casual, funny writing:
+This is more of a self-help-style book than one focused on business strategy.
+Chip talks a lot about hard work, self belief, and tips on having a good family life and marriage.
+It's an easy read with casual, funny writing:

 I listened.
 I really did.
 And then—bam!
 I yanked the Magnolia Home by Joanna Gaines™ rug right out from underneath their feet and chose the third option.
 They never saw it coming.

 Walt Disney was told that he didn't have enough imagination and therefore was fired from his newspaper job at the Kansas City Star.
 Albert Einstein didn't speak until he was four years old and didn't read until he was seven.
 Oprah Winfrey was fired from her job as a reporter because she couldn't separate her emotions from her work.
 (That same inability was one of the qualities that made us all fall in love with her.)
 Michael Jordan was cut from his high school basketball team.

 Like many other entrepreneurs, Chip has a high tendency to believe in himself.
 In his words: I tend to believe I truly can do or be anything.
 There are no limits on the things I believe I can accomplish.